ktor-doc-jp/ktor-doc-jp/pages/features/https-redirect.md

     class: io.ktor.features.HttpsRedirect
 ---

-This feature will make all the affected http calls to perform a redirect to its https counterpart before processing the call.
+This feature will make all the affected HTTP calls perform a redirect to its HTTPS counterpart before processing the call.

-By default the redirection is a `301 Moved Permanently`, but can be configured to be a `302 Found` redirect.
+By default the redirection is a `301 Moved Permanently`, but it can be configured to be a `302 Found` redirect.

 {% include feature.html %}